sumit17895/Tally-code-/readme.md

-step 1: download python from python.org .
+step 1: download python from https://www.python.org/downloads/ .
-strp 2 : then check pythohn version by opening the cmd / terminal at the same location where pythihn file exist .
+step 2 : then check pythohn version by opening the cmd / terminal at the same location where pythihn file exist .

 step 3 : install all module by using below command
                 pip install -r requirements.txt